Q. What is the deadline to enter?

 Q: If I submit a project that was published in a different language, will you have judges available who are able to translate?

-A: We do our best to select a diverse set of judges from around the world, but we are unable to guarantee that those reviewing your work will be fluent in another language.
+A: We do our best to select a diverse set of judges from around the world, including English, Spanish and French speakers; however, we are unable to guarantee that those reviewing your work will be fluent in a non-English language.
 They will do their best using automated translation tools, but we strongly encourage you to submit your project in English.

 A: Yes, the online publishing had to be first or contemporaneous with other media publication.